isaacnmm/pestpolicy-hugo2XX/content/posts/best-compression-socks-for-standing-all-day/index.md

 Who wants to be caught wearing uncomfortable socks all day?
 Certainly not me!
 Am sure you hold the same sentiment.
 When buying compression socks comfort should be your number one priority.
 Choose those that are well ventilated, cushioned, and offer support to your feet.
 Look for the following when buying compression socks.
 ### 2. Compression:
-Compression is the second thing you need to check.�Choose socks that offer more compression.
+Compression is the second thing you need to check.Choose socks that offer more compression.
 Good compression prevents your legs and feet from swelling.
 They also support the veins, while giving you all the endurance you need to stand all day.
 Compression socks can also prevent your legs from becoming tired and achy as a result of standing the whole day.
 ### 3. Style:
 Compression socks come in different styles and designs.
 They include; Knee-High Socks, Sleeves, and Thigh-High Socks.
 Choose a style that will make you comfortable.